Mark Neiswander "110" Memorial Scholarship

 Background:

-Leadership in school and/or community service or volunteering experience
+Leadership in school, academic excellence, and/or volunteering experience

 Mark Neiswander was a loving father who grew up in the small town of Urbana, Ohio.